Black Bear (film): Production

 In July 2019, it was announced that Christopher Abbott, Sarah Gadon and Aubrey Plaza had joined the cast of the film, with Lawrence Michael Levine directing from his screenplay.

 Filming

 Principal photography took place from July to August 2019 in the Adirondack Mountains in Long Lake, New York.

 Release

-It had its world premiere at the Sundance Film Festival on January 24, 2020.
-Shortly after, Momentum Pictures acquired distribution rights to the film.
-It was released in theaters and on digital on December 4, 2020.
+Black Bear had its world premiere at the Sundance Film Festival on January 24, 2020.
+Shortly thereafter, Momentum Pictures acquired US distribution rights to the film.
+It was released in theaters in the United States and on VOD platforms on December 4, 2020.